 On still another hand, (I have 3) he was one of the writers of Cotton Club, a movie I liked a lot, particularly the script.
 Apparently during those few years when he was still hot, Hollywood found him and he did a great job.
 Only, Cotton Club didn’t do very well, so his life as a screen writer was short.

 Last comment.
 My wife, after listening to my tale of woe for the twentieth time tells me I should concentrate on the pleasure writing gives me rather than pitying myself for my lack of acclaim.
-Yes some very smart, thoughtful people have recognized I have what it takes.
+Yes some very smart, thoughtful people have recognized what I have written approximates the truth.
 Take what you can get.
 So what if I didn’t get there.
 No one really does.
 Well they do but… I’ve come to agree with her perspective.
 It matters little whether I’ve had a lot of good insights to share or few of them.
 Someone else has mastered the art of selling used cars.
 Another person is great at leveraged buyouts.
-Within two generations anything I am or did, or said, everything she is, or everyone else is– all of it will be forgotten.
+I’ve realized the reason it took endless hours for Talmudic scholars to come up with the answers to their questions is that there aren’t any answers, only more and more questions.
+It took me a long time to realize that my unending search for the answers I needed didn’t lead me anywhere.
+For good reason.
+What I craved doesn’t exist.
+It never has.
+It never will.
+And as for the recognition I crave what do I really want, to cry out like Sally Field “You like me.
+You really like me.”
+It is an immortal line, well remembered because it captures how pathetic those who turn to others for recognition can be.
+No amount of rewards, interviews, fame, or fortune changes a thing.
+No one can tell me what I should know.
+I am somebody whether I try or not.
+I always have been.
+Plus within two generations anything I am or did, or said, everything my wife is, or everyone else is– all of it will be forgotten.
+Especially when it comes to ideas.
 Ashes to ashes.
 So have a nice day.

-If only I could believe that–not just want to believe it.
-Really, truly be philosophical and wise.
-And calm.
-Well, at the very least, I have my photography and gardening with many glorious days here at the lake, amazingly a still beautiful wife who, with all of my shortcomings, loves me, 4 cool children, and 6 amazing grandchildren, two good friends, and enough pleasant acquaintances.
+If only I could harvest the spirit of that realization, see it clearly.
+Enjoy the calm that comes with acknowledging the obvious.
+What is, is.
+And if I can’t get there often enough, at the very least, know how lucky I am that amazingly I still have a beautiful wife who, with all of my shortcomings, some times loves me, 4 cool children, and 6 always surprising grandchildren, two good friends, and enough pleasant acquaintances.
 And a mind that lately has trouble remembering certain names and words, but still works most of the time.
 No one is sick.